-One topic that is rarely covered in dental school is how to efficiently and effectively manage a practice.
-Proper dental practice management is crucial considering many dentists end up spending the majority of their time on everything BUT practicing dentistry.
+One topic that is rarely covered in dental school is how to efficiently.
+Proper dental practice management and ability to train staff is crucial.
+Many dentists end up spending the majority of their time on everything BUT practicing dentistry.
 Practice owners routinely find themselves holding the bag when it comes to hiring, firing, training, cleaning, room and tool set-up and sterilization, handling patient issues, billing, taxes, and even ordering supplies.
 This leaves many dentists feeling overwhelmed and frustrated at the end of the day.

 You can do it all in your own dental practice, but what is being sacrificed?

 Because dentistry is a “hands-on” type of medicine, it often seems counter intuitive that most of the customer service interactions that you have with your patients (and prospective) patients is via the telephone and perhaps email.

 In order to build and maintain a clientele for your practice, it’s essential that staff who are responsible for interacting with patients via telephone and email are properly trained.
 This is dental practice management 101.

 Elements of excellent customer service include: overcoming objections, patience, a thorough understanding of the dental services offered (and crucially what procedures can be combined for a single appointment) and how your billing and payment systems work.
 Staff should also understand how and when to book a true emergency versus a “take a look and see what’s going on” appointment so that they don’t overlap or interfere with scheduled procedures.